 Mid-Range: Sunshine Bungalows These basic bungalows are set in a pretty tropical garden a short walk from the beach.
 They have everything you need and will arrange onward travel and tours.

-Can Tho, the largest city in the Mekong Delta is next on your itinerary in Vietnam.
+Can Tho, the largest city in the Mekong Delta is next on your 10 day itinerary in Vietnam.
 You’ll spend most of the day travelling on the Superdong Ferry to Rach Gia on the mainland and then travel by bus to Can Tho.
-The fare includes all transfers and connections so it’s an easy trip to make although the ferry crossing can be rough at times.
+The fare includes all transfers and connections so it’s an easy trip to make although the ferry crossing can be rough, especially in the rainy season.

-No itinerary in Vietnam is complete without a visit to the colourful markets.
+No South Vietnam itinerary is complete without a visit to the colourful markets.
 Today you’ll rise before dawn for your boat tour of the floating fruit and vegetable markets and you’ll stop for breakfast on the river.
 I can recommend Itieu Tour and I booked at their office in Can Tho.

 Call in at the Chinese Can Tho Ong Temple and the Buddhist Truc Lam Temple & monastery.